 Data governance refers to setting rules and standards for how individuals and groups within an organization manage data.
 When such rules are in place, individual developers don’t have to make decisions about how to process, manipulate or share data every time they work on a project.
 Instead, they can use data governance rules to make these decisions.
 The goal of data governance is to make data easier to access, use and share.

-Similarly, your data strategy should define guidelines for how employees should analyze and use data.
+Similarly, your data analytics strategy should define guidelines for how employees should analyze and use data.
 Data governance can address this, and your business goals should inform how you interpret and apply your data.
 Although learning new rules may slow developers down at first, the long-term benefits will make up for this initial learning curve.

-Below, you’ll find seven steps for building a data strategy.
+Below, you’ll find seven steps for creating a data strategy.
 Through every stage of developing your strategy, your company’s data goals and how you plan to use data, whether for targeting ads, content personalization or another purpose, will drive your process.
 The seven steps are:

 NEED HELP BUILDING A DATA STRATEGY?